camlp5/camlp5/doc/rst/intro.rst

 and requiring the ``camlp5`` package and maybe other packages.
 So for instance, to compile an original-syntax ocaml file::

-  ocamlfind ocamlc -package camlp5,fmt -syntax camlp5o -linkall -linkpkg streams.ml -o streams
+  ocamlfind ocamlc -package camlp5,fmt -syntax camlp5o -linkpkg streams.ml -o streams

 Let's unpack that: